Real Estate BSc (Hons)

 This course is subject to validation and module content may change.

-The School of the Built Environment and Architecture has an excellent reputation as a provider of high quality education for Real Estate professionals.
-It has a very high success rate of graduates becoming chartered surveyors.
+Our School of the Built Environment and Architecture has an excellent reputation as a provider of high quality education for Real Estate professionals.
+It has a very high success rate of graduates becoming Chartered Surveyors.

-Employment prospects are excellent, with graduate opportunities at major real estate consultancies and a broad range of private and public organisations involved in property.
+Employment prospects are excellent, with graduate opportunities at major real estate consultancies, as well as a broad range of property-related, private and public organisations.

 Guowei began his academic career when he joined LSBU in 2006, after working in the professional real estate industry for 15 years.